bennu/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 `cache_token_exchange`               | Enables of disables caching of token exchange results.
 `cache_tokens`                       | Enables of disables caching of token endpoint request results.
 `cache_user_info`                    | Enables of disables caching of user info request results.
-`hide_credentials`                   | An optional boolean value telling the plugin to hide the credential to the upstream API server.
+`hide_credentials`                   | An optional boolean value telling the plugin to hide the credential to the upstream server.
 It will be removed by Kong before proxying the request.
 `http_version`                       | The HTTP version to use between Kong and OP.
 `ssl_verify`                         | Whether or not should Kong verify SSL Certificates when communicating to OP.
 `timeout`                            | The timeout value (in seconds) that is used for the Network IO.